 Their first drop?
 A hot sauce collaboration with musician Chlöe Bailey.

-New Balance’s collaboration with New York streetwear brand Aimé Leon Dore (ALD) was an inspired move that marked something of a brand renaissance for New Balance.
+New Balance’s product collaboration with New York streetwear brand Aimé Leon Dore (ALD) was an inspired move that marked something of a brand renaissance for New Balance.

 The success of the drop saw Santis appointed as New Balance’s creative director shortly after.
 And the hype around the collab was so large that restocks of the sneaker it was based on (the 550) now see virtual queues of over 70,000, according to Glamour Magazine.

-Target’s collaborations date back to the 1990s.
+Target’s brand collaborations date back to the 1990s.
 Like Kanye and Balenciaga’s collaboration with Gap, Target’s collabs are often about delivering high fashion at an affordable price.

 What does makeup have in common with Star Wars?
 Not much, but that didn’t stop CoverGirl from collaborating with the massive franchise on an exclusive makeup collection.